FanAttic-dev/cuda-project/CUDA.md

 - to maximize throughput, avoid bad parallel access pattern

+- Fermi caches

+  - L1: 256 B per row, 16 kB or 48 kB per multiprocessor
+  - L2: 32 B per row, 768 kB in total

 ### Coalesced Memory Access

-- global memory is split into 64B segments
+- **global memory is split into 64B** segments

-  - two of these segments are aggregated into 128B segments
+  - two of these segments are aggregated into **128B** segments

-- one memory transation can transfer 32, 64, or 128B words
+- one memory transation can transfer **32, 64, or 128B** words

 - **access the memory in larger blocks!**